 - Apple Orchards!
 Pick some fresh apples with your dog (and then make apple treats after).

 - Nature Trails!
 There’s nothing quite like a scenic walk with your dog through the bright, vibrant colors of fall.
 A picture-perfect moment!
 For those with fewer trees like the Southwest, take your dog on a dog-friendly hike.

-You can also help keep your dog calm during this seasonal transition with Kradle Calming CBD.
+As always, you can help keep your dog calm during this seasonal transition with Kradle.
 Click here to start shopping.
-Register to receive our weekly updates from the Calming Dog Blog here (see bottom of the page).